An Easy Way to Get Connected to the Services You Need

-Call 888-677-1199 Monday-Friday from 9 a.m. to 8 p.m.
+Monday-Friday from 8 a.m. to 9 p.m.
 (Eastern)

-The Disability Information and Access Line (DIAL) is now available to help people with disabilities get vaccinated.
+DIAL can help people with disabilities get vaccinated and access COVID-19 tests.
 The DIAL's trained staff is standing by to:

-Help find local vaccination locations
+- Help find local vaccination locations

-Assist with making vaccination appointments
+- Assist with making vaccination appointments

 The hotline also can provide information and resources to answer questions and address concerns about the vaccines and can connect callers to information and services that promote independent living and address fundamental needs, such as food, housing, and transportation.

-Association of Programs for Rural Independent Living (APRIL),
+- Association of Programs for Rural Independent Living (APRIL),

-Association of University Centers on Disabilities (AUCD),
+- Association of University Centers on Disabilities (AUCD),

-Independent Living Research Utilization (ILRU),
+- Independent Living Research Utilization (ILRU),

-National Association of Councils on Developmental Disabilities (NACDD),
+- National Association of Councils on Developmental Disabilities (NACDD),

-National Council on Independent Living (NCIL),
+- National Council on Independent Living (NCIL),

-National Disabilities Rights Network (NDRN), and
+- National Disabilities Rights Network (NDRN), and

 - The Partnership for Inclusive Disaster Strategies.

-This collaboration benefits from the disability networks’ extensive knowledge and expertise in meeting the needs of people with disabilities across the U.S. and n4a’s decades of experience operating the Eldercare Locator, the only federally funded national information and referral resource that supports consumers across the spectrum of issues affecting older Americans.
+This collaboration benefits from the disability networks’ extensive knowledge and expertise in meeting the needs of people with disabilities across the U.S. and USAging’s decades of experience operating the Eldercare Locator, the only federally funded national information and referral resource that supports consumers across the spectrum of issues affecting older Americans.